yungyuc/nsdhw_24au/project/YaoKuang/README.rst

 Week 1 (10/10):

-Review the existing unit tests and runs.
+Review the existing automatic unit tests and CI runs.
 Start the presentation skeleton.
 Contents will be added to the presentation along with the code development.

 Week 2 (10/17):